vehicle-lang/tutorial/chapter-4/chapter-code/README.md

 checked at a radius wide enough to reveal it.
 This is the case for putting robustness into the objective rather than expecting it to follow from fitting the data well.

+The decline is orderly rather than a single jump — 25, then 22, then 21 — and it is not the ceiling moving: correctly-classified goes 38, 38, 37 over the same checkpoints, down by one, while provable robustness falls by four.

-Two honest caveats.
-Fifty images resolve differences of only a few images — the correctly-classified count itself wanders by up to three across these epochs — so the 75-versus-150 gap of four images is near the limit of what this set can distinguish.
-And the 100-epoch checkpoint is still being measured at this radius; it is the run that decides whether this is a trend or two endpoints that happen to differ.
+One caveat remains on precision.
+Fifty images resolve differences of only a few images, and the correctly-classified count itself wanders by up to three across these epochs, so the individual figures should not be read to the last image.
+What survives that caveat is the
+ordering: three measurements in sequence, each lower than the last, on a strictly falling training loss.
+A larger image set would sharpen the numbers but is unlikely to reverse their direction.

 The `epsilon 0.005` column is the chapter's claim in its sharpest form.
 Further optimisation of cross-entropy made the network more confident about answers it already